diffblue/cbmc/README_complexity_graph.md

   --complexity-graph-instructions
-  When used with '--show-complexity-graph-with-symex' or '--show-complexity-graph-with-symex' displays the instructions of the program that have a high cost in symbolic execution and/or the solver formula.
+  When used with '--show-complexity-graph-with-symex' or '--show-complexity-graph-with-solver' displays the instructions of the program that have a high cost in symbolic execution and/or the solver formula.

 # Reading the graph